13 Places to Stargaze in New Jersey 2025

 • The park is tick-infested, and it is better to maintain hygiene and take precautions.

-• The site is closed after 9 pm.
-A night stay permit is given only to fishers and tourists renting campgrounds.
+• The site is closed after 9 p.m.
+A night stay permit is granted only to fishermen and tourists renting campgrounds.

 13. The Jenny Jump State Forest